-What is a drive-away service?
+What is a drive away company service?

-Drive away services are used when the client needs a more cost-effective method of transporting their trucks from one location to the next, whether it be short or long distance.
+Drive away company services are used when the client needs a more cost-effective method of transporting their trucks from one location to the next, whether it be short or long distance.
 A driveaway service is often the quickest and cheapest method of moving a truck, so below are 3 reasons to use a drive away service.

 1. Save money over freight shipping.

 If you are familiar with the trucking industry then you are probably quite encouraged about how the market is shifting in the right direction.
 Although this turnaround is a pleasant surprise, recovery also equates to higher rates.
 Good for transport companies, but more costly for shippers transporting freight.

 When it comes to hauling trucks around there are still a lot of logistics companies that like to just put the units on lowboys or RGN trailers.
 The price for hauling trucks is roughly $3.00 + per mile.
 If the trucks are over-dimensional in any way, that rate surely increases and could go up to $5.00+ per mile (plus permits).

 If your unit is drivable and roadworthy, using a drive away service is absolutely a no brainer.
 The rates for using a drive away service are about half of the cost of putting the truck on a trailer.
 For standard truck tractors, you are looking at around $1.50 per mile and for heavy units you are around $2.00 per mile (plus permits).